EricG78/sysinfo_MQTTtoHA/README.md

 The status of the service (active/stopped) is reflected in Home Assistant: the entities are declared "unavailable" when the service is stopped (or the script no longer executed in loop mode)

 ### Command line
-To ease debug/investigations, the script can be launched with some arguments:
+To ease debug/investigations, the script `sysinfo_MQTTtoHA.sh` can be launched with some arguments:

 * Argument `-d`: